UW-HARVEST/Hayroll/README-pioneer.md

 s: State = (n: ProgramPoint, \sigma: SymbolTable, p: Premise)
 $$

-Pioneer keeps a list of States during execution.
-A certain State being in the list means that, when the user-provided macro definitions satisfy its $p$, a concrete preprocessor execution will pass by this $n$, at which time macros in
+Pioneer keeps a set of States during execution.
+A certain State being in the set means that, when the user-provided macro definitions satisfy its $p$ (a symbolic expression), a concrete preprocessor execution will pass by this $n$, at which time macros in
 $\sigma$ are defined.
 Pioneer explores the reachable state space according to its algorithm.